 Shooting Outdoors and In Nature

 You can sit on the steps of the embankment or sit at the pedestal of a monument, pensively looking into the distance.
 Or, as if by chance, turn to the photographer.
-When choosing poses for a photo shoot on the street in spring, you can actively use an accessory such as an umbrella.
+When choosing poses for a photoshoot on the street in spring, you can actively use an accessory such as an umbrella.

 In the second situation, the choice of posture is dictated by the environment and costume.
-For example, it can be the pose of model by the pond or the natural pose of a girl picking flowers, weaving a wreath.
+For example, it can be the model’s pose by the pond or the natural pose of a girl picking flowers, weaving a wreath.
 In any case, the key to a good photo session is the ease of posture and relaxedness in front of the camera.

 Family Photography – Best Poses